Onboarding Experience

 Grantseeker is a SaaS productivity tool for nonprofits, which helps them track the grants they've received, communicate with funders, and search for new funding opportunities.
 As a product designer on the Grantseeker team, I helped to design a new onboarding flow that would get new users working with real data in less than a minute.

-Problem: New signups struggled to quickly comprehend the value of the Grantseeker platform
+- New signups struggled to quickly comprehend the value of the Grantseeker platform

-Goal: A new onboarding flow to turn casual signups into paying customers in less than 14 days
+- Turn casual signups into paying customers in less than 14 days

 Background